C4Q/AC-Android/cohort_5.4/unit_04/04_19_fragment_callback_communication_revisited.md

 }
 ```

 This process of using implemented subclassed interfaces as listeners is foundational to a number of application architectural design patterns.
-By doing this, we are effectively "separating concerns" between the views (Fragments), and the classes that control them/respond to their events (Activities).
+By doing this, we are effectively "separating concerns" between the views (Fragments), and the classes that control them and/or respond to their events (Activities).

 You've done well.
 Here are a couple of fun piglets swimming in the caribbean sea: